ilkerEker/LoggingWithSerilog/README.md

         .Enrich.FromLogContext()
         .CreateLogger();
 As you can see above, we are using 2 sinks, one from configuration (File Sink) , and the other is using the Custom Sink defined using the WriteTo Custom Sink Extension method.

-Now let’s run and see the result on the console of the running

-Serilog Console with different colors according to logging level And if you open the logs folder, you can still see the File Sink writing the logs into rolling files:

-Serilog Log file
-Summary
-In this tutorial we have learned how to do logging with Serilog in ASP.NET Core Web API.
-Also we have learned how to write a middleware to handle all the exceptions and how to log them using Serilog.

-Also we got introduced to the different provided Serilog Sinks and we managed to create a new Custom Sink that would write to console and change the color according to the log level.

-I hope this tutorial introduced you properly to Serilog.
-Please feel free to leave me comments and share the tutorial with your network and colleagues.